PART 19: DANCE DANCE REDUX

 “Carrie!
 Be serious with me.”

 “I am being serious!”
 Also snarky, her head voice added.
-Tone it down, for once?
+Tone it down with him, for once?
 “Look, I’m sixteen, I can take care of myself without a lecture from you.
 Okay?”
 Carrie attempted another smile.
 “Now can I PLEASE go to Frank’s house?
 He’s expecting me.
 It’s math stuff.”
 Time travel involved math, right?

 Her father appeared to wrestle with this internally.
 “Be back by ten o’clock,” he concluded.